flare-foundation/docs/docs/tech/ftso.md

 Data produced by the FTSO is **publicly available** on the Flare and Songbird networks.

 All data can be retrieved either through the `FtsoRegistry` contract or directly through one of the `Ftso` contracts.
-In any case, using the `getCurrentPriceWithDecimals` method is recommended.
-The following examples show how to use this method to retrieve price data.
+In any case, the `getCurrentPrice` method is used.
+The following examples show how this method is used to retrieve price data.

 === "Retrieve by pair index"

     From the `FtsoRegistry` contract:

     ```solidity
-    function getCurrentPriceWithDecimals(
+    function getCurrentPrice(
         uint256 _ftsoIndex
     ) external view returns (
         uint256 _price,
-        uint256 _timestamp,
-        uint256 _assetPriceUsdDecimals
+        uint256 _timestamp
     );
     ```